zhcc-b/BigEvent/README.md

-# Spring Boot Learning Project - Big Event API
+# Spring Boot Project - Big Event API

 ## Project Overview
 This is a **Spring Boot** backend API project created for learning purposes.
 It provides RESTful APIs for user management, article category management, and article management, making it a great resource for practicing Spring Boot development.